Cue Card Sample

 - how much time you spent to learn it

 - why you did not like it in school

 and explain why you find this subject interesting now.

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

 Model Answer 1:

 Is learning the ‘history’ of the world important?
 The answer is “yes”.
-Then again, I used to always ask myself during my school years if remembering the facts about some dead people, who were only too busy in killing others at every opportunity, was worth the efforts and time.
-And I have asked the same questions again and again from my 6th grade to 10th grade keeping myself busy to learn the “history” of the world, only to find out that “History” subject wasn’t exactly “my cup of tea”.
-In fact, “History” was the most boring subject for me during my school years.
-There, I just said it!
+Then again, I used to always ask myself during my school years if remembering the facts about some dead people, who were only too busy killing others at every opportunity, was worth the effort and time.
+I have asked the same questions again and again from 6th grade to 10th grade keeping myself busy to learn the “history” of the world, only to find out that the “history” subject wasn’t exactly “my cup of tea”.

 The main reason, why I didn’t exactly enjoy studying it, was because it involved a lot of memorization of some random dates while learning about Christopher Columbus “discovering” the continent of North America, even though the native Americans/ Red Indians were living there already, didn’t exactly make much sense to me.
 On top of that, the history class wasn’t really interactive with very little or no opportunity for active participation, which made it even more boring and tiring.
 As a result, I did not study it much.
 While some of my classmates, who grew an affection for this subject, were up to reading "history" from many different sources, I invested a little time reading anything related to history outside my syllabus.